npm/arborist/README.md

   dependency within the devDependency hierarchy, _and_ a dependency within the `optionalDependency` hierarchy.
 It should be pruned if _both_ dev and optional dependencies are being removed.
+* If `node.peer` is set, then all the same semantics apply as above, except that the dep is brought in by a peer dep at some point, rather than a normal non-peer dependency.

 Note: `devOptional` is only set in the shrinkwrap/package-lock file if _neither_ `dev` nor `optional` are set, as it would be redundant.